-Lola Wilhelm is a Max Weber Postdoctoral Fellow at the European University Institute, in Florence.
-Her previous research and teaching positions have included a Swiss National Science Foundation visiting fellowship at the University of Oxford and a teaching assistant position at the Graduate Institute of International and Development Studies in Geneva.
+Lola is a SNSF post-doctoral researcher at the University of Geneva.
+Her current research explores global and corporate responses to infectious diseases during the 20th century through the specific case of syphilis.
+Her previous research and teaching positions have included, a Max Weber Postdoctoral Fellowship at the European University Institute, in Florence, a Swiss National Science Foundation visiting fellowship at the University of Oxford and a teaching assistant position at the Graduate Institute of International and Development Studies in Geneva.

 She obtained her PhD in International History at the Graduate Institute in 2019, with a thesis entitled “The Business of Development.
 Nestlé’s Involvement in Agriculture, Public Health and Humanitarian Relief, 1880s-1970s”.
 Her research interests combine the history of international organisations, transnational business, development aid, imperialism, and medicine, science and technology in the nineteenth and twentieth century.